Professor Layton and the Diabolical Box: Critical receptionProfessor Layton and the Diabolical Box received "favorable" reviews according to video game review aggregator Metacritic. In Japan, Famitsu gave it a score of two nines and two eights for a total of 34 out of 40.The A.V. Club gave it an A− and said that "even if the relatively short game doesn't have much replay value, there's an incentive to keep picking it up for some brain exercise." Wired gave it a score of eight out of ten and said, "While Diabolical Box gameplay, animation and plot are quite a bit like its predecessor's, slight improvements make this installment of the Professor Layton saga even more enjoyable than the last." However, The Daily Telegraph gave it a score of seven out of ten and said that it "still has more charm and character than most and—despite the hiccups—provides a challenging, fun and satisfying puzzle experience for players young, old—and everything in between." 1Up.com gave the game an A+ and said that, while the developers could have given gamers Curious Village again, "Diabolical Box shows that the game's developers aren't content to just sit on their laurels – they take a wonderful game, and make it even better." VideoGamer.com gave the game an 8/10, stating: "If you liked Mysterious Village and need more, or if you just want something genuinely fresh and original for your DS, Pandora's Box is the answer you're looking for."

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Professor Layton and the Diabolical Box for "Portable Game of the Year" and "Outstanding Achievement in Original Story".

 As of July 9, 2008, the game sold 815,369 copies in Japan, according to Famitsu.
 IGN gave the game Editor's Choice Award, and rated it the eleventh best Nintendo DS game as of 2010.
 GameTrailers gave the title its best puzzle/parlor game of 2009 award.

 Upon its release to Western countries, the game sold more than 1.26 million units by September 2009.